This is a previously unpublished trip report from 2012

 … or maybe not hurrah.
 Good heavens!
 The hot snack consists of a sort of rectangular pizza that has been heated in its card board box.
 KLM also serves these on longer flights in Europe and they’re just so, so bad.
 The taste isn’t really so much of an issue, if you’re into greasy fast food with zero nutritional value that will clog up your arteries and gives you heart burn just from looking at it.

 But it just looks so vile.
-The bottom of the cardboard box is all greasy, where the oil has seeped in and soaked he cardboard.
-Which I guess is a win because that means the grease is not in your body, which is probably better for your digestive system and your life expectancy.
+The bottom of the cardboard box is all greasy, where the oil has seeped into it and soaked the cardboard.
+Which I guess is a win, because that means the grease is not in your body, which is probably better for your digestive system and your life expectancy.

 To drink I have a cup of water and a cup of coffee.
 The coffee is usually not too bad on SWISS.
 For dessert, of course, the crew pass through the cabin with those fabulous little SWISS chocolates.